benlowry/openfl-fglads-preloader/README.md

 <preloader name="FGLPreloader" />

 ### Customization:
-Open FGLPreloader.hx, adjust any or all optional parameters.
+Open FGLPreloader.hx, adjust any or all optional parameters including your FGL ad id.

     gametitle: "", // the name of your game
     developer: "", // developer branding